Department of Labor Logo United States Department of Labor

 Hires.
 Hires include all additions to the payroll during the entire reference month.

 Separations.
-Separations include all separations from the payroll during the entire reference month and is reported by type of separation: quits, layoffs and discharges, and other separations.
+Separations include all separations from the payroll during the entire reference month and are reported by type of separation: quits, layoffs and discharges, and other separations.

 • Quits include employees who left voluntarily, except for retirements or transfers to other locations.